Trinity College Dublin: Foundation Scholarship

-Reputation
+Rankings

-Trinity is ranked 75th in the world, 26th in Europe and 1st in Ireland in the QS World University Rankings 2025, one of the world's leading indicators of university evaluation.
+Trinity is ranked 75th in the world, 26th in Europe and 1st in Ireland in the QS World University Rankings (QS) 2025, one of the world's leading indicators of university evaluation.
 The highest ranking in the former combined QS-THE system was in 2009, when it was ranked 43rd in the world.
-Trinity is also ranked 173rd in the world and 1st in Ireland by the Times Higher Education World University Rankings in 2026.
+Trinity is also ranked 173rd in the world and 1st in Ireland by the Times Higher Education World University Rankings (THE) in 2026.

 In response to a long-term decline in rankings (from 43rd according to the last combined THE/QS ranking in 2009 to 88th in QS and 117th in THE for 2018), in 2014 Trinity announced a plan to reverse the trend, aiming to reenter the top 50.
-The dentistry program offered by the Dublin Dental University Hospital is ranked 51–75 in the world.
+The dentistry program offered by the Dublin Dental University Hospital is ranked 51–75 in the world, while the programmes in English literature offered by the university was ranked 21st in the world in 2025.